dampdigits/java-tutorial/README.md

 This repository contains two main folders:

-- Problems:
+- [Problems](problems): This folder contains a README file which lists all the problems in this tutorial.
-  This folder contains a README file which lists all the problems in this tutorial.
+- [Solutions](solutions): This folder contains a sub-folder for each problem in [problems](#problems).
+Each sub-folder contains:
-- Solutions: Each sub-folder in this folder contains:
+    - a java program with the solution
-    1. a java program with the solution
+    - a .class file that gives desired outputs
-    2. a .class file that gives desired outputs
+    - any other folder or files that might be necessary to test the program

 ## Usage